jy2/JigsawSeq/README.md

     `-s, --step`    Step size (1-, 2-, or 3-mer) for exploring the graph.
 Default = 3

     `-m, --min_depth`   Minimum depth of nodes and edges.
-The nodes and edges with lower depths will be excluded.
+The nodes and edges with lower depths than `min_depth` will be excluded.
 Default = 2.

-    `-e, --exclude`  File name of problematic sequences (fasta format).
-Any nodes having these sequences will be excluded.
-Default = exclusion.fa

     `--cut_edge`   Cutoff ratio for edges.
 To save the exploring time and memory usage, and to avoid false positive contigs by errorous edges  the edges will be discarded if the depth of edges divided by the maximum depth of edges linked to the same node is lower than 1/`cut_edge`.
 Default = 150.

+    `--min_seed`   Minumum depth of seeds.
+The seeds with lower depth than `min_seed` will be ignored.
+Default = 100.

     `--cut_seed`   Cutoff ratio for seeds.
 To avoid false positive contigs by errorous intitial/terminal seeds, the seeds will be neglected if the depth of seeds divided by the maximum depth of seeds is lower than 1/`cut_seed`.
 Default = 100.

-    `-C, --cut_CV` Cutoff for coefficient of variation.
-This will be used only if the contigs were re-aligned by raw data. (-a option) Default = 0.2163.
+    `-e, --exclude`  File name of problematic sequences (fasta format).
+Any nodes having these sequences will be excluded.
+Default = exclusion.fa

     `--read_length` Read length of raw reads.
 Default = 150

     `-t, --thread` Number of threads.
 Only for detecting seeds by using `bwa`.
 Default = 3.

     `-b, --bin_size` Number of reads in a bin.
 Lowering `--bin_size` will reduce the memory usage, but increase the running time.
 Default = 15000000.

+    `-C, --cut_CV` Cutoff for coefficient of variation.
+This will be used only if the contigs were re-aligned by raw data. (-a option) Default = 0.2163.

     `-a, --realign`  Allow to realign raw reads to contigs.
 This mode will reduce false positive contigs but decrease sensitivity.